tremor-rs/tremor-www-docs/docs/development/benchmarks/LogstashBenchmark.md

 The best of 3 runs was recorded.

-As tremor has no tunables we simply recorded the best of 3 runs.
+As tremor has no tunables we recorded the best of 3 runs.

 Logstash is configured out of the box for 2 workers and a batch size of 128.
 There are marginally better configurations possible with 4 or 8 workers showing marginal throughput benefits given the use-case selected.
 Configuring a single worker has a significant negative impact on performance.